tlux/rack-encoding_guard/README.md

 ## Setup
 `gem install rack-encoding_guard`

-Alternatively, add the following line to your Gemfile when using Bundler:
+If you are using Bundler add the following line to your Gemfile:
 ```ruby
 gem 'rack-encoding_guard', '~> 0.1'
 ```

 ## Usage
-If you are on Rails, you can insert the middleware to your application.rb
+If you are on Rails, you can insert the middleware into your application.rb
 ```ruby
 config.middleware.use 'Rack::EncodingGuard::Middleware'
 ```

 ### Sanitize Strategy
 This is the default strategy.
-When using it sanitization, all invalid characters will be stripped out of all relevant ENV vars.
+When using sanitization strategy, all invalid characters will be stripped out of all relevant ENV vars.
 Subsequently, no encoding errors will occur down the middleware stack.
 ```ruby
 config.middleware.use 'Rack::EncodingGuard::Middleware', :sanitize
 ```

 ### Reject Strategy
-When using this strategy, all requests containing invalid characters are rejected with a HTTP status 400 code ("Bad Request").
-Additionally, you can configure which hint will be displayed to the requesting user:
+When using reject strategy, all requests containing invalid characters are rejected with a HTTP 400 status ("Bad Request").
+Additionally, you can override which message will be displayed to the requesting user:
 ```ruby
 config.middleware.use 'Rack::EncodingGuard::Middleware', :reject, with: 'Check that URL, mate!'
 ```